 I just came across a good explanation from UrbanFonts on how to choose serif versus non serif fonts.
 And I thought, “Oh my, this is SO applicable to resumes.”
 I did.
 Really.
 Hence this blog post.
 Plus I love it when I think, “Oh my.”
 It makes me feel so ladylike.

 If you’re wondering what a serif is, hold on, it’s explained in the infographic below.

 Resumes tend to be presented in either Times New Roman (serif) or Arial (non serif) fonts — or a blend.
 One school of thought says that Times New Roman is an old fashioned font that makes you look outdated.
 That school thinks that Arial is a more contemporary font that makes you look up to date.
 Another school of thought says that Times New Roman is easier to read than Arial and that matters more than anything else.

-I personally prefer serif fonts in either case but I roll with the graphic design pros on this one.
 Check out this infographic for a quick primer on font choices: